-- Uttering a threat to inflict serious bodily harm on another person; - Possessing alcohol, illegal and/or restricted drugs; - Being under the influence of alcohol; - Swearing at a teacher or at another person in a position of authority; - Committing an act of vandalism that causes extensive damage to school property at the pupil's school or to property located on the premises of the pupil's school; - Bullying; - Any other activity for which a pupil may be suspended under a policy of the board.
+- 1. Uttering a threat to inflict serious bodily harm on another person; - 2.
+Possessing alcohol, illegal and/or restricted drugs; - 3.
+Being under the influence of alcohol; - 4.
+Swearing at a teacher or at another person in a position of authority; - 5.
+Committing an act of vandalism that causes extensive damage to school property at the pupil's school or to property located on the premises of the pupil's school; - 6.
+Bullying; - 7.
+Persistent opposition to authority; - 8.
+Theft; - 9.
+Any act considered by the principal to be injurious to the moral tone of the school; - 10.
+Any act considered by the principal to be injurious to the physical or mental well-being of members of the school community; or - 11.
+Any act considered by the principal to be contrary to the Board or school Code of Conduct.